Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 ## Training data upload

-To let Hydrosphere calculate metrics over your requests you would have to submit the training data.
-You can do it by:
+To let Hydrosphere calculate the metrics of your requests, you have to submit the training data.
+You can do so by:

 - @ref[using CLI](#upload-using-cli);
 - @ref[using HTTP endpoint](#upload-using-http-endpoint).

-In each case your training data should be represented as a CSV document, containing fields named exactly like in the @ref[interface](#request-document-structure) of your model.
+In each case your training data should be represented as a CSV document, containing fields named exactly as in the @ref[interface](#request-document-structure) of your model.

 @@@ note
 Currently we support uploading training data for NUMERICAL and TEXT profiles only.